A theoretical framework of the scaled Gaussian stochastic process in prediction and calibration: Introduction

 This paper is organized as follows.
-In Section \ref{sec:GP}, we review the background of the GaSP and the reproducing kernel Hilbert space.
-The connection between the maximum likelihood estimator and the kernel ridge regression estimator is also studied.
-In Section \ref{sec:SGP}, we introduce the S-GaSP along with the orthogonal series representation of the process and the covariance function.
-Two convergence issues are discussed in Section \ref{sec:convergence}.
-We first show that the predictive mean of the reality in the S-GaSP calibration converges to the reality with the optimal rate in Section~\ref{subsec:nonparametric_SGP}.
-Then we show the estimated calibration parameters also converge to $\bm\theta_{L_2}$ in the S-GaSP calibration model in Section~\ref{subsec:theta_convergence}.
-In Section~\ref{sec:discretized_sgasp}, we introduce the discretized S-GaSP along with the parameter estimation.
-Section \ref{sec:numerical} provides some numerical studies comparing the GaSP, the S-GaSP, and two other estimation approaches.
-We conclude this work in Section \ref{sec:conclusion} and the proof is given in Appendices.
+In Section \ref{sec:SGP}, we introduce the S-GaSP along with the orthogonal series representation and joint estimation in calibration.
+Two convergence properties are discussed in Section \ref{sec:convergence}.
+In Section~\ref{sec:discretized_sgasp}, we introduce the discretized S-GaSP along with the parameter estimation under the Frequentist framework and Bayesian framework.
+A comparison between the S-GaSP calibration with other alternatives are discussed in Section~\ref{sec:comparison}.
+Section~\ref{sec:numerical} provides some numerical studies comparing the S-GaSP calibration approach and other approaches.
+We conclude this work in Section \ref{sec:conclusion}.
+The proof of the theoretical results and other supporting evidence of our approaches are given in the supplementary materials.
+The GaSP calibration, S-GaSP calibration and calibration without a discrepancy function are implemented in the {\sf RobustCalibration} {\tt R} package available on CRAN.